 Management of the BBS

-Keeping a BBS active requires constant updating and optimization work.
-Francesco regularly maintains the server and software, ensuring that connections are always stable and implementing new features and games.
-Management also involves significant costs, especially regarding technical infrastructure and hosting.
+Keeping active a BBS requires constant refresher and optimization work.
+Francesco regularly dedicates himself to maintenance of the server and software, ensuring that connections are always stable and implementing new features and games.
+Management also involves significant costs, especially as regards technical infrastructure and hosting.
 For this reason, Francesco accepts contributions through Patreon, inviting anyone who wants to support the project to make a donation.
-Those who support Francesco Sblendorio have access to exclusive content, including the ability to use ChatGPT.
+Those who support Francesco Sblenandorio, have access to exclusive content, including the possibility of using ChatGPT.

 Another exclusive content for the benefit of supporters is the possibility of programming in BASIC directly in the BBS and executing the programs entered.

 Do you like vintage computers?
-Don't forget to subscribe to the YouTube channel @ValorosoIT!
-I am also present on other social networks: Facebook, Instagram, TikTok, etc…
+Don't forget to subscribe to the YouTube channel @valoRoitait!
+They are also present on other social networks: Facebook, Instagram, Tiktok, etc ...